Technology Tales

 3rd February 2007

-Having done a reinstallation, I have now got OpenSolaris going again in VMware and clone the VM in case I go on a wrecking spree again.
-I am going to leave VMware tools uninstalled for now so that I don’t encounter the display problems I previously experienced.
-Speaking of how it looks, I uploaded a screenshot here; the difference between how looks what its ancestor did are enormous.
-Having sorted the VMware/ZoneAlarm clash, networking not works as it should and I can access the web through Firefox.
+Having done a reinstallation, I have now got OpenSolaris going again in VMware and cloned the VM in case I go on a wrecking spree once more.
+I am going to leave VMware tools uninstalled for now so that I don't encounter the display problems I previously experienced.
+Speaking of how it looks, I uploaded a screenshot here; the difference between how it looks and the appearance of its ancestor is enormous.
+Having sorted the VMware/ZoneAlarm clash, networking not works as it should, and I can access the web through Firefox.
 Now that everything is all set, the real explorations can begin.

 VMware and ZoneAlarm